Home

 • Charla EchoHawk, Director of Cultural Preservation at Peoria Tribe of Indians of Oklahoma, and a citizen of the Peoria Tribe of Indians of Oklahoma.

-• Elizabeth Ellis, Assistant Professor of History at Princeton University and a citizen of the Peoria Tribe of Indians of Oklahoma.
+• Elizabeth Ellis, Associate Professor of History at Princeton University and a citizen of the Peoria Tribe of Indians of Oklahoma.

 • Wesley Farless, Peoria Language Specialist with the Peoria Tribe of Indians of Oklahoma and citizen of the Peoria Tribe of Indians of Oklahoma.